-Let your future take flight with the New Zealand Certificate in Tourism.
+Let your future take flight with the NZ Certificate in Tourism.
 You will use your adventurous spirit and passion for customer service to guide people on their way to exploring and experiencing all the world has to offer.

-Studying tourism and travel at EIT involves completing the New Zealand Certificate in Tourism Level 3 over 19 weeks or continue your studies with the New Zealand Certificate in Tourism Level 4.
+Studying tourism and travel at EIT involves completing the NZ Certificate in Tourism [Level 3] over 19 weeks and continuing your studies with the NZ Certificate in Tourism [Level 4].

-This full-time 19 week programme leads to the New Zealand Certificate in Tourism [Level 3] with strands in both Visitor Experience and Tourism & Travel.
-The programme also includes the internationally recognised City & Guilds Certificate in International Tourism.
-At the completion of the programme, graduates are ready for front line entry level positions in industry, under limited supervision, or further, higher level tourism study.
+At the completion of the programme, you will be ready for front line entry level positions in industry, under limited supervision, or further, higher level tourism study.

 In particular, the programme is designed to develop skills to be able to: